A fight over tipping is tearing progressives apart

 One of the main arguments in favor of 77 is that it could reduce workplace harassment.
 Women make up 71 percent of tipped servers nationally, and putting up with sexual harassment from both employers and customers can be essential to getting the right shifts or enough tips.
 ROC conducted a survey of workers and analyzed data from the Equal Employment Opportunity Commission and found that workers in states without a lower tipped minimum wage report half the rate of sexual harassment.

 The tipping system, which has its roots in racial discrimination, can disadvantage servers of color.
-A Cornell University study found that the black servers are tipped significantly less than white ones.
+A Cornell University study found that black servers are tipped significantly less than white ones.
 Research from the left-leaning Economic Policy Institute shows that raising the minimum wage disproportionately benefits women of color.
-Nationally, almost 13 percent of tipped workers live in poverty, or nearly double the rate of non-tipped workers, according to a joint report by the left-leaning Economic Policy Institute and the Center on Wage and Employment Dynamics at the University of California, Berkeley.
+Nationally, almost 13 percent of tipped workers live in poverty, or nearly double the rate of non-tipped workers, according to a joint report by the Economic Policy Institute and the Center on Wage and Employment Dynamics at the University of California-Berkeley.

 But many servers are vocally opposed to Initiative 77, worried that the measure would decrease tipping and hurt their earnings.

-“This industry for me has a been a life-saver,” says Teneisha Hasan, 32, a server at Duke’s Grocery, a restaurant in the Dupont Circle neighborhood.
+“This industry, for me, has a been a life-saver,” says Teneisha Hasan, 32, a server at Duke’s Grocery, a restaurant in the Dupont Circle neighborhood.
 “I went to school, did things the traditional way, and got an MBA.
 But I couldn’t get a job that would pay me to afford to live in this area.”

 Hasan, who has been a server in DC since 2011, makes anywhere from $1,000 a week in the dead winter months to more than $2,000 in the summer, and she has saved enough to launch her own business.
 Now she fears that Initiative 77 will strip that all away, and she’ll have to move to Maryland or Virginia to make ends meet.
 “They’re saying that servers are making less than $15 an hour, when most people work in this industry because of the money we make,” she says.

 Hasan says ROC is running a “dishonest” campaign, since DC law already guarantees servers at least the standard minimum wage.
 The problem, advocates of the initiative say, is that the law is seldom enforced.
 Between 2010 and 2012, the Labor Department’s Wage and Hour Division found that nearly 84 percent of the more than 9,000 full-service restaurants they investigated nationwide had some type of wage violation.
-In 2017, the DC Department of Employment Services audited 593 businesses that reported wages via the government’s quarterly system and found 419 violations involving 7,383 employees, or nearly one-third of DC tipped employees.
+In 2017, the DC Department of Employment Services audited 593 businesses that reported wages via the government’s quarterly system and found 419 violations involving 7,383 employees, or nearly one-third of DC’s tipped employees.
 In 2017, the Labor Department collected more than $42 million in back wages from food service employers nationally.

 One District bartender, who asked to remain anonymous because she feared employer retaliation, says the restaurant where she worked withheld $300 in wages from her four years ago.
 She says she was lucky to get her money back, but the situation can be more challenging for recent immigrants, who can have their immigration status used against them.
 Her former employer is still in business and owns other restaurants in DC.
 “There’s no real punishment for restaurants that violate the law,” she says.